AmigaAbattoir/nova-actionscript3/README.md

 # ActionScript 3 Extension for Nova's Panic

-Extension for ActionScript 3 and MXML in [Nova's Panic](https://nova.app/) using [Bowler Hat's AS3MXML](https://github.com/BowlerHatLLC/vscode-as3mxml) as an LSP and tasks for building/running.
+Extension for ActionScript 3 and MXML in [Nova's Panic](https://nova.app/) using [Bowler Hat's AS3MXML](https://github.com/BowlerHatLLC/vscode-as3mxml) as an LSP (which only works if there's an `asconfig.json` in the director).
+And uses Panic Nova's tasks cleaning/building/running.

 More details about AS3MXML are in the [as3mxml.novaextension README.md](as3mxml.novaextension/README.md)

 Currently a work in progress.
 Issues work, and some features like Jump to Definition work occasionally.

+# Syntax check

-I think the Syntax is not to Nova's liking and doesn't fully recognize things, need to reworked.
+I the syntax provided with the AS3MXML is not to Nova's liking and doesn't fully recognize things, need to reworked.

+I stared working on using the Syntax XML from Panic's Javascript extensions, and have made a bit of progress.

+* May need to check variable names.
+Think JS doesn't allow $ in the name, but AS3 does

 ## Notes